 In versions of NumPy prior to 1.7, this function always returned a new, independent array containing a copy of the values in the diagonal.

-In NumPy 1.7, it continues to return a copy of the diagonal, but depending on this fact is deprecated.
-Writing to the resulting array continues to work as it used to, but a FutureWarning will be issued.
+In NumPy 1.7 and 1.8, it continues to return a copy of the diagonal, but depending on this fact is deprecated.
+Writing to the resulting array continues to work as it used to, but a FutureWarning is issued.

-In NumPy 1.9, it will switch to returning a read-only view on the original array.
+Starting in NumPy 1.9 it returns a read-only view on the original array.
 Attempting to write to the resulting array will produce an error.

-In NumPy 1.10, it will still return a view, but this view will no longer be marked read-only.
-Writing to the returned array will alter your original array as well.
+In some future release, it will return a read/write view and writing to the returned array will alter your original array.
+The returned array will have the same type as the input array.